bpucker/pitaya/README.md

 ### Plotting transcript abundances

-The scripts `pitaya_MYB_exp_plots_summary.py` and `pitaya_exp_plots_summary.py` contain dataset specific elements.
+The scripts `pitaya_MYB_exp_plots_summary.py` and `pitaya_exp_plots_summary_tissue.py` contain dataset specific elements of the datasets reanalyzed in [Pucker et al., 2021](https://doi.org/10.1186/s12870-021-03080-9).
 These scripts are included for documentation purposes and should not be used on other datasets without adjustments.

 ```
 python pitaya_exp_plots_summary.py